-Due to the COVID-19 global pandemic, CMP ceased in-person schooling on March 16th and began offering Distance Learning to our students immediately.
-Nine out of ten CMP students participated regularly in Distance Learning, more than 600 Chromebooks were distributed, and CMP teachers provided a high quality, well rounded education to our students despite the challenges of the COVID-19 closure.
+Due to the COVID-19 global pandemic, CMP ceased in-person schooling on March 16, 2020 and began offering Distance Learning to our students immediately.
+Nine out of ten CMP students participated regularly in Distance Learning, more than 600 Chromebooks were distributed, and CMP teachers provided a high quality, well-rounded education to our students despite the challenges of the COVID-19 closure.

 We know that Distance Learning is no replacement for a high quality, in-person Montessori education.
-Since March of 2020, CMP has been planning how to safely bring students and families back to school.
+Since March 2020, CMP has been planning how to safely bring students and families back to school.
+In October 2020, CMP Shingle Springs began its Hybrid Learning Program with students on campus two full days a week.